-If you are like me, you have probably spent a lot of money on wall art over the years, primarily in the form of framed pictures, clocks, mirrors, and other pieces for every room in the house, long hallways, entryways, etc. At some point, we all change our room décor, buy new furniture, change flooring, and the wall decorations we have look old, tired, boring, or just out of sync with our new look.
+If you are like me, you have probably spent a lot of money on wall art over the years, primarily in the form of framed pictures, clocks, mirrors, and other pieces for every room in the house, long hallways, entryways, etc. At some point, we all change our room décor, buy new furniture, change flooring, and the wall decorations we have look old, tired, boring, or just out of sync with our new look, and I do so more than most given my creative spirit and my connections at with the experts in TPO roofing (my cousin haha).
 We then go looking for replacement pieces, and the costs mount up.
 Before you do that, think about your furniture and color/design themes, and consider some of the great DIY wall art that you might be able to create “on the cheap.”

 The following are just a few ideas: